3. The Basics of PHP

 //

-// implicit conversions from string to numeric type
+// implicit changes from string type to numeric type

 // string --> number